Broučci: Background

-The book has been featured in several animated films.
-In 1967, Libuše Koutná made an eight-part TV series called simply Broučci.
-In the 1990s, a new version was published under the same title.
+The book has been adapted in several animated films.
+In 1967, Libuše Koutná made an eight-part puppet TV series called simply Broučci, and Koutna also did her works in 1984 show, Pribehy vcelich medviku.
+In the 1995, a new series featuring stop motion was published under the same title directed by Vlasta Pospisilova.

 Czech puppet maker and illustrator Jiří Trnka created one of the most adored illustration sets for the book.
 The story of the fireflies also inspired a composition by Václav Trojan.
 During World War II, the inmates of the Nazi Theresienstadt concentration camp dramatized and performed their own version of the book.
 The last performance in Theresienstadt was canceled because the inmates of the concentration camp had to help harassed and tormented new inmates arriving in overloaded transport.